fepfitra/fep-blog/src/content/modules/pwn/heap/house_of_spirit.typ

 The required primitives are:
 1. The address of the target memory region must be known.
 2. The attacker must have the ability to write to this memory region to craft the fake chunk.

+== Prerequisites
+- *Known Target Address*: The attacker needs to know the address of the memory region they want to allocate (e.g., via a stack leak).
+- *Write Primitive*: Ability to write data to the target memory region to create a fake chunk header (specifically the `size` field and the `size` of the *next* chunk).
+- *Free Primitive*: Ability to pass the pointer of the fake chunk to `free()`.
+- *T-cache Exhaustion*: On modern glibc, the t-cache for the target size must be full so that the `free()` places the chunk into the fastbin.

 == Example from `house_of_spirit.c`